Iron deficiency symptoms

 Iron is very much needed before pregnancy and during pregnancy too, as we know iron makes hemoglobin that provides oxygen to all parts of the body, during pregnancy the Iron provides hemoglobin for the baby too and so you must have plenty of Iron in your body for proper growth and development of the baby.
-During pregnancy the expecting mother needs approximately twice the Iron that they need in normal course and if the Iron levels fall then the baby might suffer the consequences.
+During pregnancy, the expecting mother needs approximately twice the Iron that they need in a normal course and if the Iron levels fall then the baby might suffer the consequences.

 5. Iron for Toddlers

 Iron is needed for the all-round development of the Toddlers as if the Iron levels are less, then some organs of toddlers might get less oxygen leading to retarded growth.
 Toddlers need around 11 milligrams of iron daily, toddlers stop having an iron-fortified drink after 12 months and so suffer the risk of having iron deficiency if they are not getting enough Iron from other sources.
 Cow’s milk is given to toddlers, which can cause Iron deficiency as the cow milk has less iron and milk interferes with the absorption of Iron in the body and so optimum amount of milk should be given to the toddlers.